PATRICIA (TRICIA) S. BROWN, PT, DPT, NCS

 Gabi was born and raised in Switzerland and came to the USA with her husband in 1993.
 She currently works as a Physical Therapist at Saddleback Outpatient Rehabilitation in Laguna Hills, where she has been treating patients with a variety of different diagnoses in the orthopedic, neurological and geriatric field.
 Gabi is a certified lymphedema therapist, and is also certified in treating people with Parkinson's Disease in the LSVT BIG and the PWR! program.
 In addition, she teaches Balance and Fall Prevention Classes for seniors in the community.
 Her hobbies include traveling, reading, dancing, cooking, volunteering and spending time with her family.

-Here at PEP4U, Gabi strives to engage and motivate participants to exercise regularly, while keeping it light and fun.
+Here at PEP4U, Gabi strives to engage and motivate participants to exercise regularly, while keeping it fun.
 She likes to share her love of dancing with the class, and incorporates different styles - ranging from ballroom to line dancing to doing the macarena and more - into the class.
 Come on out and 'MOVE TO THE GROOVE' with us!

 CATHY SHEETZ, PT, DPT